-MELINDA: I’ve been considering giving this one a try.
+MJ: I’ve been considering giving this one a try.

 SEAN: Log Horizon is another light novel whose manga made its debut last month, but I understand the plots aren’t too similar.
 I’m interested in seeing how different this experience is from Sword Art Online.